AnithaAnnem/sprint-5/README.md

 - **Grafana**: Visualizes metrics and sets up dashboards.
 - **Alert Manager**: Manages alerts, routes them to the appropriate channels, and sends notifications.

-# Alerting Rules
-Alerting rules are critical for detecting issues in your infrastructure.
-These rules define the conditions under which an alert should be triggered.
-Alerting rules are written in Prometheus, where you specify conditions based on metrics.
-When these conditions are met for a specified duration, an alert is triggered and sent to Alert Manager.

-## Steps to Create Alerting Rules
+# Steps to Create Alerting Rules
 1. **Identify Key Metrics**: Determine which metrics are crucial for your infrastructure’s health (e.g., CPU usage, memory usage, disk space, network latency, etc.).
 2. **Define Thresholds**: Set thresholds for these metrics that will trigger alerts.
 For example, disk space usage above 80% might trigger a warning, while above 90% could trigger a critical alert.
 3. **Create Alerting Rules in Prometheus**: Write alerting rules using Prometheus’s PromQL.
 Example: